Learning to drive, buying a car, tax and insurance are part of prepping a young driver for life as a motorist. But how much does it really cost?

 Best price: £925

-The average cost of annual comprehensive car insurance for drivers aged between 17-24 was £1,453 in the first eight months of 2019.
+The average cost of annual comprehensive car insurance for a 17 year old driver was £1,737 in 2019.

 When buying car insurance, price isn’t the only thing young or new drivers should take into account.